juharris/train-pytorch-in-js/README.md

 0. Define your PyTorch model.
 You probably already did this.
 1. Use the new utility method to export an ONNX gradient graph for the model.
 2. Set up an optimizer graph.
-3. Load the graphs in JavaScript.
+3. Load the graphs in JavaScript (this project uses TypeScript).
 4. Use the graphs to train the model.

 Here's how it looks in the browser: